soft9000/RssIO/README.md

 # A SecIO Module
 Pluggable security protocols.
 Horrifically updatable.

+NOTE: THIS PROJECT IS INTENDED FOR USE WITH PUBLIC SECUTITY PROTOCOLS.
+BE SURE TO UNDERSTAND THE RISK OF PRIVATELY PROTECTING YOUR CONTENT FROM GOVERNMENTAL EYES.
+DON'T DO ANYTHING THAT WILL LAND YOU IN PRISON.

 # A RssNexus Module
 A faster / less error prone way to  skin & RSS our content.
 Perfect for static websites.